 - The Alibi Room for their GREAT beer list and beautiful room.
 They also have a good burger with a great sour pickle.
 This place is home.
 And they make a great caesar (the drink!) if you come here for brunch in case you’ve had your fill of beer (wait, is that even possible?)

 - Finch’s Tea & Coffee have great sandwiches.
-For $8.95 you’ll get a great Pear, Blue Brie, Prosciutto, Roasted Walnut, Oil & Balsamic Vinegar Baguette.
+For under $10 you’ll get a great Pear, Blue Brie, Prosciutto, Roasted Walnut, Oil & Balsamic Vinegar Baguette.
 Worth every cent.
+2 locations, but the one in Strathcona almost guarantees you a table.

 - Kam Gok Yuen for pork and duck.
 Really, it’s all you need in an old-school, grimy Chinatown diner.